kubernetes-sigs/karpenter/designs/v1-roadmap.md

 #### Tasks

-- [ ] Design and implement a `spec.consolidateAfter` field for the v1 API, reworking our synchronous wait to ensure that waiting for nodes that haven’t reached the end of their `consolidateAfter` timeframe doesn’t block other disruption evaluation
+- [ ] Design and implement a `spec.consolidateAfter` field for the v1 NodePool API, reworking our synchronous wait to ensure that waiting for nodes that haven’t reached the end of their `consolidateAfter` timeframe doesn’t block other disruption evaluation

 ### Define SemVer Versioning Policy for `kubernetes-sigs/karpenter` Library